maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program creates a new process using fork.
-If fork fails, it prints "Failed to fork.".*
+*In this example, the program creates a new process using `fork`.
+If `fork` fails, it prints "Failed to fork.".*
-*If fork succeeds, the child process prints "This is the child process.", and the parent process waits for the specific child to exit before printing "This is the parent process, child has exited.".*
+*If `fork` succeeds, the child process prints "This is the child process.", and the parent process waits for the specific child to exit before printing "This is the parent process, child has exited.".*

 [Back to Summary](#summary)